PremChanth/learn-chaincode/docs/setup.md

 ### Instructions

-Download the latest Node.js LTS installation package and make sure the following commands work on your machine:
+Download the appropriate installation package and make sure the following commands work on your machine:

 ```
 $ node -v
-v6.10.1
+v4.4.7

 $ npm -v
-3.10.10
+3.10.5
 ```

 ## IDE Suggestions